Ejnar Tønsager

 Ejnar Tønsager (12 April 1888 – 15 October 1967) was a Norwegian rowing coxswain who competed in the 1908 Summer Olympics and in the 1912 Summer Olympics.

-In 1908 he was the coxswain of the Norwegian boat, which was eliminated in the first round of the coxed eight competition.
-Four years later he was again the coxswain of the Norwegian boat, which was eliminated in the semi-finals of the coxed four event.
+In 1908, he was the coxswain of the Norwegian boat, which was eliminated in the first round of the men's eight competition.
+Four years later, he was again the coxswain of the Norwegian boat, which was eliminated in the semi-finals of the coxed four event.
 In some sources the crew members of this boat are also listed as bronze medalists.